 Wrist-based Marathon Training watch for HRM

-It measures the heart rate all the time and calculates an average of the day.
+It measures the heart rate all the time and also calculates the average of the day.
 So if you’ve been out on a wet evening with friends in the city all night and look at your heart rate average for the past 24 hours the day after, you get a minor shock.
-The only minus in wrist-based heart rate measurement as I see it, is it doesn’t always measure quite accurately such as an “old fashion” heart rate watch with a heart rate belt.
+The only minus in wrist-based heart rate measurement as I see it is it doesn’t always measure quite accurately such as an “old fashion” heart rate watch with a heart rate belt.
 The wrist-based heart rate watch calculates the heart rate based on an algorithm and not directly on the heart rate as the heart rate belt does.

 So, it makes the heart rate belt more reliably particular on the more demanding intervals.
-But in general, the wrist-based heart rate watch is OK in most situations.
-You can watch the heart rate in different situations throughout the day and during the nights sleep it can measure your sleep rhythm which can be uploaded and analyzed in the cloud.
+But in general, the wrist-based heart rate watch is great in most situations.
+You can watch the heart rate in different situations throughout the day and during the nights’ sleep, it can measure your sleep rhythm which can be uploaded and analyzed in the cloud.

 Polar Vantage V – The top model of Polar

-The Polar Vantage V is a really nice running- and Marathon watch with a functionality that none of its competitors can match and the screen structure is in a class of its own.
+The Polar Vantage V is a really nice running- and Marathon Watch with functionality that none of its competitors can match and the screen structure is in a class of its own.
 It looks great and the heart rate is wrist-based but can be supplied with a heart rate belt if you want that.
-The watch has a large (1.2 “) and brilliant touchscreen with color display as we know it from Apple Watch.
-The numbers are razor-sharp on the screen and work just fine in sunshine too.
-The GPS is not quite as fast to finding signal as Garmin’s watches.
+The watch has a large (1.2 “) and a brilliant touchscreen with a color display as we know it from Apple Watch.
+The numbers are razor-sharp on the screen and work just fine in the sunshine too.
+The GPS is not quite as fast to finding the signal as Garmin’s watches.

-Sometimes it’s a problem particular in the winter when you are waiting to get started while the watch says “wait” while searching for the signal and you stand impatiently for several minutes in the cold.
+Sometimes it’s a problem particularly in the winter when you are waiting to get started while the watch says “wait” while searching for the signal and you stand impatiently in the cold.
 But once there is a signal there are no problems and Polar is very precise to use.
 Battery time is about 7 days in watch mode with continuous heart rate measurement or 40 hours in training mode with GPS and heart rate monitor turned on.

 I don’t think none of the competitors’ watches can do that without extra accessories.
 This feature is mostly for the really experienced runners, but it’s a welcome feature for the rest of us that can give the little extra drive that makes a difference.
-Another of the strengths of the Polar watch is the focus of getting the restitution part of the running training included.
+Another of the strengths of the Polar watch is the focus on getting the restitution part of the running training included.
 It’s a good and relevant part.
 Among other things, they have a feature that shows how well you recover during the night.

 I’m not a competition runner anymore as when I was younger.
 So today I have other needs with my running and training.
-I enjoy running for the personal experience and wellness more than setting a personal record and impress my running team.
-So, Polar M430 sports watch is my second choice of 2020 sports watches today.
+I enjoy running for personal experience and wellness more than setting a personal record and impress my running team.
+So, the Polar M430 sports watch is my second choice of sports watches today.
 It’s a more classic watch with an “old fashion” design and then it’s pretty reliable and it expresses running as when I grew up with my first polar watch.

-It can pretty much the same as the more expensive models but the fancy things as I don’t use anymore are cutted away.
-The Polar M430 is for those who runs and focus on that.
-It has GPS tracker and wrist based heart rate monitor.
+It can pretty much be the same as the more expensive models, but the fancy things I don’t use anymore are cut away.
+The Polar M430 is for those who run and focus on that.
+It has a GPS tracker and a wrist-based heart rate monitor.
 But anyway, it’s still my personal fitness and running trainer who helps me get in shape.
-The Polar M430 monitors my activity 24 hours a day from jogging to training, sleeping or even walking and provides a basic overview of my shape and improvement.
+The Polar M430 monitors my activity 24 hours a day from jogging to training, sleeping, or even walking and provides a basic overview of my shape and improvement.

 You get good value for the money and a good and durable watch.
 The watch lasts for about 5 days of use with continuous heart rate monitoring and daily training sessions, which is okay.
 You can also receive messages when you have been inactive too long.
-So, I use this sports watch mostly when I run at the treadmill in the training center.
+So, I use this sports watch mostly when I run on the treadmill in the training center.
 With its 55 grams, the watch is a little heavier than the Polar Vantage V, but that’s not something that matters much.
 The screen is large enough, while the resolution is on the low side.

-It will always be a personal choice choosing a running watch that fits your specific needs.
+It will always be a personal choice to choose a running watch that fits your specific needs.
 It’s all about knowing what you want to use it for.
 But sometimes you just want a watch because it has a certain prestige and signal value like with the Polar Vantage V where you feel in control of the situation.